Philips Highway (US-1) Greenland Energy Center to Race Track Road Electric Reliability Project

 When the project is completed, two new, overhead electric circuits will create a critical redundancy in our system, providing backup/fail-safe power when needed most.
 The end-result will be more reliable energy for our customers.
 This project also will allow for continued growth of the Jacksonville community in the southeast region of JEA’s electric service territory.

 If you would like to receive future project updates, please update your account information.

-For the safety of our crews and the general public, temporary road closures will be required from July 6, 2020* to July 10, 2020* on Race Track Road from US-1 to the Bartram Electric Substation (4513 Race Track Road) in order to safely deliver materials to the work area.
+For the safety of our crews and the general public, temporary road closures will be required daily from August 3, 2020* to August 7, 2020* on Race Track Road from US-1 to the Bartram Electric Substation (4513 Race Track Road) in order to safely deliver materials to the work area.

 These temporary road closures will be brief (less than 5 minutes each) and will take place multiple times throughout the day (9:00 a.m. to 4:00 p.m.).